rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-morning-AftrRAD.md

 PART 2 Steps 4 and 5* (Genotype.pl)
 ----

+For the next step in AftrRAD you will need to type perl Genotype.pl followed by any arguments you want to modify.
+As above, arguments and their values should be separated by a dash.

+Arguments for this perl script are:

 PART 3 Steps 6 and 7* (FilterSNPs.pl and different formatting scripts for downstream analyses)
 ----